 Tyler Stout: Whew, I am not that smart.
 I am one of those people that sees something and either instantly likes it or just forgets it.
 But I do admire anything that is visually interesting, it doesn’t have to be drawn or anything, I just admire stuff that’s well executed.

 EL: Lol, right, I guess that’s what I meant on some level – that good art is good art regardless of method.
 Just that I’ve also heard folks get pretty divisive as far as validating certain methods as opposed to others…

 And for you personally, what would be one creative experience, interaction, or moment that made you sure you wanted to pursue working as an artist?

-TS: Man, tough questions. ‘search your heart…’ i’ve always drawn for fun and wasn’t great at most other things, sports or book smarts, so this is what i ended up gravitating towards, for fun. and now its a job. and that is good. but not quite as fun, once you start getting paid for it. well fun to have the opportunity to do something full time, not as fun getting asked to change a piece you feel is the best solution to a problem. but that’s probably with any job.
+Tyler Stout: Man, tough questions. ‘search your heart…’ I’ve always drawn for fun and wasn’t great at most other things, sports or book smarts, so this is what I ended up gravitating towards, for fun. and now it’s a job.
+Which is good. but not quite as fun, once you start getting paid for it.
+Well, fun to have the opportunity to do something full time, not as fun getting asked to change a piece you feel is the best solution to a problem.
+But that’s probably with any job.

 EL: Name one artist or musician that IPMM readers should check out.

 Tyler Stout: Well I’ve been thinking a lot about Dan Grzeca’s work lately, have some of his prints and they are just amazing, so I recommend people check him out.

 EL: Awesome… Dan is a friend of IPMM… we couldn’t agree more…